 Board of Directors

-Secretary: Paul Muller: retired env engineer NC DAQ.
-Was on original BC GW Commission; lives in Swannanoa; loves to hike around WWC and bike at Biltmore Estate; love Boston’s Emerald Necklace greenway system—want to see connected greenways.
+Secretary: Paul Muller: Paul is a retired env engineer NC DAQ.
+Was on original BC GW Commission; lives in Swannanoa; loves to hike around WNC and bike at Biltmore Estate; loves Boston’s Emerald Necklace Greenway system—wants to see connected greenways.

 Past President, Robbie Sweester: Robbie has been practicing architecture for forty years in Tennessee, New York City, and North Carolina.
 Locally you will find examples of his work at the Grove Arcade and the Manor Inn Apartments.
 To celebrate his 60th birthday he rode his bicycle from Boston to the Oregon coast during the summer of 2013.
 That was exciting enough to convince him to do so again in 2016, leaving Yorktown, VA to arrive four months later in San Francisco.
 The kindness of strangers on the open road keeps drawing him back.
 Robbie feels renewed every time he rides his bike and believes greenways offer the youthful awe of exploring the world beyond your “neighborhood” and feeling the wind blow on your face.
 Greenways offer that experience in a safe environment.
 An observer as much as a cyclist on his travels, he observes that people of all ages used these greenways.
 He believes that the measure of a well developed society was the varied options of choices of transportation…offering walking, bicycling, car, bus, tram, train all in the same day, through a well designed integrated system.